sathish-t/nanopore-mod-course/lectures/case-study.md

 title: "Case study: Using nanopore sequencing to study DNA replication dynamics"
 ---

-Presented live during the training course.
+We are providing a brief summary of the lectures presented live during the training course.
+For the hands-on sessions, all materials are provided in the respective web pages.

 ### Conclusions